parasitecruncher/socialnetwork-backend/README.md

 # socialnetwork-backend
 This is the backend Django code that I built for my college project.
-What I did is create an API built on sjango leveraging the features of django rest framework.
+What I did is create an API built on Django leveraging the features of django rest framework.

 The web client is built on angularjs, it's available at